Skip to content

 Frequently Asked Questions for Instructor Program

-In addition to the attendance of the 8 course days, participants will need to submit the following in order to complete their instructor certification:
+In addition to attending the 8 course days live, participants will need to complete and submit the following in order to be eligible for final certification:

 • Résumé or Bio